vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 The taker reward for each key is capped at `market.maxreward.taker * rewards_taker_paid_fee`.
 Whatever left in the reward pool will remain for the next epoch.

+The maker reward for each key is capped at `market.maxreward.maker * rewards_maker_fee`.
+Whatever left in the reward pool will remain for the next epoch.

+Market parameter `market.maxreward.taker` (decimal) —  maximum fraction of `rewards_taker_paid_fee` each key can receive each epoch.
+This is a decimal number in the interval $[0,1]$, when set to $0$ then each key will not receive any taker fee reward, when set to $1$ and if the key is the only price taker on the market, then the key will get all the `rewards_taker_paid_fee` in the epoch.

+Market parameter `market.maxreward.maker` (decimal) —  maximum fraction of `rewards_maker_fee` each key can receive each epoch.
+This is a decimal number in the interval $[0,1]$, when set to $0$ then each key will not receive any maker fee reward, when set to $1$ and if the key is the only market makers, then this key will get all the `maker_fee` in the epoch.

 ### Average position metric

 The average position metric, $m_{ap}$, measures each parties time-weighted average position over a number of epochs.